bitlayer-org/bitlayer-org.github.io/docs/Learn/Bitlayer-Whitepaper.md

 While the Bitlayer Network provides a robust framework for a Bitcoin computational layer, its current design involves several trade-offs:

 1. **Trust Dependency on the Attester Committee:** The security of the bridge and settlement protocol relies on a 1-of-N honest-minority assumption within the Attester Committee.
 While this provides strong security, eliminating this external committee through future Bitcoin protocol upgrades remains a key goal for achieving a more fully trustless system.
 2. **Centralized Operator and Liveness:** The current model uses a single, rotating Rollup Operator for sequencing and settlement.
 While this is efficient, it presents a potential single point of failure for liveness if the operator goes offline.
-This motivates the development of a decentralized sequencing mechanism.
+This motivates the development of a multi-operator mechanism.
 3. **Reliance on Broker Liquidity:** The fast withdrawal and emergency escape hatch mechanisms depend on an active network of third-party Brokers to provide upfront liquidity.
 The system's user experience and capital efficiency could be further improved by protocol-native solutions that reduce this reliance.